 Who is your Ideal Customer?

-While I see people referring to “ideal customers” or “ideal clients” all the time now, I rarely see it defined.
+Yet, while I see people referring to “ideal customers” or “ideal clients” all the time, I rarely see it the term defined.

 Your ideal customers don’t need convincing;